vikstrous/tempts/README.md

 Since this library is opinionated, it doesn't support all temporal features.
 To use this library effectively, the temporal queue you are migrating must meet these pre-requisities:
 * All workflows must take at most one parameter and return at most one parameter.
 * All activities must take at most one parameter and return at most one parameter.
-* Namespaces names and queues names must be static (assuming that your types are defined as global variables so they can be used anywhere).
+* Queues names must be static (assuming that your types are defined as global variables so they can be used anywhere).
 * All workflows and activities for a given queue must be migrated at once.
 * All types must be defined as Go structs that follow the Temporal Go SDK's marshaling and unmarshaling logic.